Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: DISCUSSION AND FINAL REMARKS

 \section{DISCUSSION AND FINAL REMARKS}

 We have presented a threshold decision-making framework that allows for flexible task allocation for spatial task applications through the coupling of opinion dynamics to the physical dynamics of the robot.
-In future work, we aim to generalize the results in \ref{sec:analysis} and \ref{sec:adaptability_analysis} to non-symmetric patches, extend the analysis to the multi-option dynamics of \cite{bizyaeva2022TAC} and implement the algorithm on physical robots.
+In future work, we aim to generalize the results in \ref{sec:analysis} and \ref{sec:adaptability_analysis} to non-symmetric patches, extend the analysis to the multi-option dynamics of \cite{bizyaeva2022TAC} and explore implementation of the algorithm on physical robots.